-We used the same evaluation methods that have been commonly used for evaluation OOD detection methods in the literature \cite{hendrycks17baseline, liang2017enhancing, lee2018simple}.
-Note that in all methods, we take the in-distribution as positive class and out-of-distribution as negative class.
+We use the evaluation methods that are commonly used for evaluating OOD detection methods in the literature \cite{hendrycks17baseline}.
+In all evaluations, we take the InD as the positive class and OOD as the negative class.

 \textbf{FPR at $95\%$ TPR:} False positive rate (FPR) is measured when the true positive rate (TPR) of $95\%$ is reached at a certain threshold.
 The false positive rate is calculated as FPR=FP/(FP+TN) and true positive rate is calculated as TPR=TP/(TP+FN) where TP, FP, TN, and FN represent true positive, false positive, true negative, and false negative, respectively.